lazy-dinosaur/Backtoeng.nvim/README.md

 # Backtoeng.nvim

-Go to Insert mode and comeback to Normal mode with non english language.\n Go to Command mode and comeback to Normal mode with none english language.
+Go to Insert mode and comeback to Normal mode with non english language.

+Go to Command mode and comeback to Normal mode with none english language.

-There are lots of stressfull situation while jumping across between english and other input sources sounds familiar? then this plug in is for you
+There are lots of stressfull situation while jumping across between english and other input sources sounds familiar? then this plug in is for you!

 ## Setup